Smiling person looking out the window from an office inside a city building.

 When it comes to tax-loss harvesting, automation doesn't just make the job easier—it greatly increases the potential benefit.

-An automated tax-loss harvesting service never has to take a day off, and it can easily check for opportunities across dozens of investments and hundreds of investment lots.
+An automated tax-loss harvesting service can easily check for opportunities across dozens of investments and hundreds of investment lots.

 Minimized costs